Skip to main content

 1. The Sovereign may, by decree, confer Kaharagian nationality upon any person by way of naturalisation or exceptional favour.

 2. An application for naturalisation shall be submitted to the Royal Chancellery, accompanied by such documents and evidence as the Chancellery may require.
-The Chancellery shall examine the application and submit it to the Sovereign with its observations and recommendations.
+The Chancellery shall examine the application and submit it to the Sovereign with its recommendation.

 3. In considering an application for naturalisation, the Sovereign may have regard to:

-1. The applicant's attachment to the Kaharagian community and its values.
+1. The applicant's connection to the Kaharagian community.

 2. The applicant's character and conduct.